dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 		"""
 		Path to the key file needed to decrypt the backup.
-This file should be accessible by all alphas in the group.
+This file should be accessible by all Alpha servers in the group.
 The backup will be written using the encryption key with which the cluster was started, which might be different than this key.
 		"""
 		encryptionKeyFile: String

 		"""
 		Vault server address where the key is stored.
-This server must be accessible by all alphas in the group.
+This server must be accessible by all Alpha servers in the group.
 Default "http://localhost:8200".
 		"""
 		vaultAddr: String